 DUI Offender Programs

-Drivers applying for a drivers license in the State of Washington automatically give their consent to take a breath, blood and/or urine test if asked by the police.
+Drivers applying for a drivers license in Washington automatically give their consent to take a breath, blood and/or urine test if asked by the police.
 Those who refuse to test lose their license for at least one year.

-The Department of Licensing automatically suspends the driver license of any driver convicted of DUI (adults with a BAC test over .08% and minors with a BAC test over .02%)
+The Department of Licensing automatically suspends the driver license of any driver convicted of DUI.
+Adults must have a BAC test over .08 percent and minors must has a BAC test over .02 percent.